 Google Cloud Blog

-Google’s AI-powered next-generation global network: Built for the Gemini era.
+Google’s AI-powered next-generation global network: where the network becomes a constraint, not a backdrop, for the Gemini era.

-This chapter summarizes the evolution of Google’s global network and its new architectural principles for the AI era.
+When a training run stretches over weeks and spans clusters in different regions, the network stops being a backdrop: its latency and failures turn into a constraint on the architecture.
+This chapter traces how Google’s global network moved from a transit pipe to a compute fabric, and which principles it carried out of the AI era.
 It is based on a Google Cloud article and a series of reviews from Book Cube.
-The practical focus is how to carry these ideas into system design for high-throughput WAN paths, training and inference traffic, and predictable reliability requirements.
+The practical focus is one thing: which of these decisions to carry into your own system design when you work with a high-throughput WAN, training and inference traffic, and predictable reliability requirements.

 Evolution of Google’s global network